mozilla/open-leadership-framework/_articles/whitepaper.md

 - [**Global Sprint.**](https://mozilla.github.io/global-sprint/) Check back often to submit a project for the next Global Sprint, a 2-day celebration of open projects and contributors from around the world.
 - [**MozFest.**](https://mozillafestival.org/) Join us this October in London for our annual celebration of the Mozilla Network and the open projects its community members lead, support, and inspire.

 Thank you for your leadership.
-We can’t wait to see what we can do together!
+We can’t wait to see what we might build together!

 ## Works cited